ETegro/ETConf/README.txt

 to compile anything in it.
 Just create database, edit Makefile.config, make sync-DATABASE, configure your HTTP server and that is all.

-If you want to use SQLite as database backend, then you should run "make sync-sqlite".
-If you want to use either MySQL or PostgreSQL, then run "make sync-mysql" or "make sync-postgresql".
-This will create all necessary tables in database.
+For the first start, you should "make sync" that will create database with necessary tables.
+Also it will ask you for password for administrator named "admin".

 There is an example ETegro Technologies database of various server's configurations.
 You can load it into database by "make example".